Meeting teachers and carers

 - Is my child participating in group activities?

 - How is my child getting along with the other children?

 - What can I do at home to help support my child’s learning?

-Make sure you ask the questions that are most important to you first.
-Otherwise, you may run out of time.
-You can always ask to schedule another meeting to talk about anything you didn’t get to cover.
+Ask the questions that are most important to you first, in case you run out of time.
+You can always ask for another meeting to talk about anything you didn’t get to cover.